gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ## Figure EV6 - Condensin is not required to resolve sister DNAs in WAPL depleted G2 cells

 ### (c)
 Analysis of the amount of sister chromatid separation in WAPL depleted or WAPL + SMC4 depleted HeLa cells labelled on two sister chromatids with F-ara-EdU and synchronised to G2.
-The notebook can be found here: [notebook]().

 The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
 The notebook can be found here: [notebook]().